follower90/react-gallery/README.md

 # React-gallery

-React gallery with a lightbox
+React gallery with a lightbox.
+Written with React, though can be used independently on any website.

 DEMO: https://follower90.github.io/react-gallery